Is Eating Eggs Good for Children?

 Q: My baby got rash after eating egg - what should I do?

 A: Stop giving eggs immediately.
-If rash is mild and baby is otherwise fine, consult your pediatrician.
-If there’s difficulty breathing, swelling, or severe symptoms, seek emergency care immediately.
+If the rash is mild and baby is otherwise fine, consult your pediatrician.
+If there’s difficulty breathing, swelling of the face/lips/tongue, or any other severe symptom, call 112 or 108 or go straight to the nearest hospital — do not wait.

 Q: Is it okay to give half-boiled (runny) eggs to children?